DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 contemporary production of the famous novel of Choderlos de Laclos, *Liaisons dangereuses*, in Paris.
-Malkovich, who in 1989 played the Vicomte de Valmont for producer Stephan Frears, has adapted this classic piece to the Internet generation.
+Malkovich, who in 1989 played the Vicomte de Valmont for producer Stephan Frears, has adapted this classic piece to the internet generation.
 In this production, social networks (Facebook, Twitter), smartphones, and texting all play important roles.
 It is always interesting to observe the impact of different technical interfaces on the way we fall in love.
 Each historical period brings its own combination of its values and approaches to love.
-Malkovich’s Parisian adaptation shows that the role of the written word in seduction and relationships is reinforced through the use of the Internet.
+Malkovich’s Parisian adaptation shows that the role of the written word in seduction and relationships is reinforced through the use of the internet.
 Of course, as in the ‘classic’ age of love, we still find cynicism, hypocrisy, lies, and manipulation.
 But now, they are all technologically assisted.